Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings/escalation-types.rst

    equals now
       (Is) – One of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
 The condition evaluates as true if there is at least one match.

-   doesn't equal now
+   doesn’t equal now
       (Is not) – None of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
 The condition evaluates as true if there is no match.

    equaled
-      (Was) - One of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
+      (Was) – One of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
 All actions from the history of the particular ticket are being evaluated.
 The condition evaluates as true if there is at least one match in one of the historical ticket attribute values.

    did never equal
-      (Was never) - None of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
+      (Was never) – None of the configured ticket attributes should match the particular attribute value from the action which is currently being evaluated.
 All actions from the history of the particular ticket are being evaluated.
 The condition evaluates as true if there is no match in one of the historical ticket attribute values.

    changed to
       (Changed to) – The configured ticket attribute changed to one of the given values.
 This implies that the value was different before (= on the previous action).